Entries Tagged 'Protecting Content' ↓

 Viewable by Any Logged-in User

-Viewable by ANY logged in user who is also a PAID user of the product with the ID “1″ (you can get the Product id from the “Products > Manage” screen).
+Viewable by ANY logged in user (FREE or PAID – doesn’t matter) who is a user of the product with the ID “1” (you can get the Product id from the “Products > Manage” screen).
 Display HTML/text from the SHORT template if user does not have access to the private content.

 Viewable by ANY logged in user (FREE or PAID – doesn’t matter) who has access to EITHER of the Products – 1, 2 or 3.
 Display HTML/text from the LONG template if user does not have access to the private content.